Microsoft Agent Framework

 Code Interpreter — Python Sandbox

-name: "MathTutor",
+agentName: "MathTutor",

-instructions: "You are a math tutor.
+Instructions = "You are a math tutor.
 Write and run Python code to solve problems.",

 AgentResponse response = await agent.RunAsync(